MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/extend-tax-engine-configurations.md

 ### Complete data mapping for the extended taxable document
 There are data mappings for each taxable document, such as a purchase order or sales order, and reference mode in the taxable document.
 The purpose of data mapping is to get the value from taxable transactions and pass it into GTE for tax applicability or tax calculation.
-For convenience, there is a special data source called **Taxable document source**, which encapsulates most common tax relevant fields like assessable value, HSN, ot SAC.
+For convenience, there is a special data source called **Taxable document source**, which encapsulates most common tax relevant fields like assessable value, HSN, or SAC.
 So, there are two methods for retrieving and mapping the value of the additional field to your extended taxable document.

 - 	Method 1: Enable the additional field for the existing taxable document source.
 -	Method 2: Use Electronic reporting (ER) data mapping.